 Story+ is a 6-week summer research experience for undergraduates interested in exploring humanities research approaches (archival research, oral histories, narrative analysis, visual analysis, and more) at Duke University.
 The program combines research with an emphasis on storytelling for different public audiences.
 In Story+, students are organized into small project teams and have the opportunity to participate in a flexible mini “curriculum” on research methods and storytelling strategies.
 Team projects may be led by Duke faculty, Duke librarians, or non-profit organizations, and will be supervised on a day-to-day basis by graduate student mentors.

-Story+ takes place during Summer Session 1 (May 16 - June 28).
-Undergraduate students will receive up to $3,000 to defray housing and living expenses (please note that amounts may vary for projects with off-campus components).
+[ Updated 1/17/18 ] Story+ takes place during Summer Session 1 (May 16 - June 28).
+Undergraduate students will receive up to $3,000 to defray housing and living expenses.
+Please note that amounts may be lower for projects with off-campus components, as special arrangements for housing, meals, etc. will be made for students at the field sites.
+For participating students receiving need-based financial aid, Duke will assume responsibility for half of the "summer earnings" requirement.
 Graduate students can receive stipend or travel support up to $2,500.

 Please browse below for 2018 Story+ projects, and scroll down further to see Summer 2017 teams.